 Meet Hudini, Hudu's AI assistant.
 Hudini is a smart AI assistant that enhances your platform with AI-driven assistance.
-Configure it with your preferred AI provider to answer questions, generate content, and retrieve data—giving users instant access to the information they need.
+Configure it with your preferred AI provider to answer questions and generate content, giving users instant access to the information they need.
+Hudini now also offers KB article awareness, meaning it can recognize the knowledge base article you are viewing and provide a summary or answer questions about it.

 Supported providers: